Welcome

 Latest FAW Report

-Communication: Collaboration and information sharing among growers, agronomists, and industry experts are essential to refining management strategies and improving outcomes
+Communication: Collaboration and information sharing among growers, agronomists, and industry experts remain essential to refining management strategies and improving outcomes.
+Your observations are important.
+Please report any FAW to ashley.mills@FAR.org.nz.

 Regional Updates